NeuralEnsemble/elephant/doc/developers_guide.rst

 Python 3
 --------

-Elephant should work with both recent versions of Python 2 (versions 2.6 and 2.7) and Python 3.
+Elephant should work with Python 2.7 and Python 3.

 So far, we have managed to write code that works with both Python 2 and 3.
 Mainly this involves avoiding the ``print`` statement (use ``logging.info``